Fupete/lets-do-some-3d/README.md

 -----

-_I know, I am a beginner with tools like webgl, three js, blender... and that's what I love about it: continuing to learn new things, and dream eyes wide open new futures, is my way to nirvana :-).
-Ok, now it's time to take a walk in the woods, c u soon_
+_I know, I am a beginner with 3d and tools like webgl, three js, blender... and that's what I love about it: continuing to learn new things, and dream eyes wide open new futures, is my way to nirvana :-).
+Ok, now it's time to take a walk in the woods.
+I will keep u posted, take care, stay safe, cultivate freedom and imagination.
+C u soon_

 ## 2020
 _Right now_